mercadopago/devsite-docs/guides/additional-content/security/oauth/best-practices.en.md

 # Best practices for OAuth integration

-When using OAuth, it is important to take certain aspects into account so that the integration works correctly and you can receive the `authorization_code` that you requested.
+When using OAuth, it is important to take certain aspects into account so that the integration works correctly.

 Below, you will find a guide to possible errors and good practices to keep in mind.

 ## Correct use of values in request headers

-Always use the `accept` and `Content-Type` headers in your POST request.
+Always use the `accept` and `content-type` headers in your POST request.
 Be careful not to add values to headers that are not part of the integration to avoid getting a response error.

 ![oauth_header](/images/oauth/oauth_header.png)